 All information given during your visit will be treated confidentially.
 Personal details and test results will not be shared with anyone outside of the sexual health service without your permission.

 HIV, syphilis, hepatitis B and C are testing for with a blood sample.
-Chlamydia, gonorrhoea and bacterial infections are tested for by a urine sample or a swab.
+Chlamydia, gonorrhoea are tested for by a urine sample.
+Additional swabs and urine tests might be recommended depending on your symptoms.

 Blood and urine.
 Swab when appropriate